emki-creator/Research-Project/Weekly Meetings/MeetingsMarkdown.md

 #### What did you achieve?

 * I achived to make a final fine tuning on the chest x-ray with 5-fold cross validation, using the imagenet autoencoder. this also means that i have a done architecture for the radimagenet autoeencoder which should speed up the rest of the process.
+Additonally I have had trouble figuring out why my base model was not performing as it should and i manged to find a bug in the code and solve that as well.

 #### What did you struggle with?